-- Any student entering Florida College on academic probation who is in a non-degree seeking program or with a Florida College grade point average between 1.00 and 1.60 may be a member of one organization; however, he may not be an officer in that organization. - A student with a GPA between 1.61 and 2.50 may be a member of two organizations and hold office in one. - A student with a GPA between 2.51 and 3.49 may be a member of three organizations.
-There is no limitation on averages of 3.50 and above. - Any student on disciplinary probation may not continue in society or organization activities for the duration of his probationary period, unless expressly permitted by the dean of students.
+- Any Florida College student on academic probation with a Florida College grade point average between 1.00 and 2.0 may be a member of one organization; however, the student may not be an officer in that organization. - A student with a GPA between 2.1 and 2.50 may be a member of two organizations and hold office in one. - A student with a GPA between 2.51 and 3.49 may be a member of three organizations.
+There is no limitation on averages of 3.50 and above. - Any student on disciplinary probation may not continue in society or organization activities for the duration of his/her probationary period, unless expressly permitted by the Dean of Students.